enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-add-serial-console-devices](/images/virt-manager-add-serial-console-devices.png)

-### Add TPM module to the Virtual Machine
+### Add a TPM to the Virtual Machine

-Some operating systems such as Microsoft's Windows 11 may require a TPM module to run.
-You can add an emulated TPM module to the virtual machine by clicking the `+ Add Hardware` button on the bottom left corner of the window.
+Some operating systems such as Microsoft's Windows 11 may require a Trusted Platform Module (TPM) chip to run.
+You can add an emulated TPM device to the virtual machine by clicking the `+ Add Hardware` button on the bottom left corner of the window.

 ![virt-manager-add-hardware](/images/virt-manager-add-hardware.png)